The Mystery of Oberwald: Production and release

 Antonioni had been approached by Italian television station RAI with the idea of a film shot entirely with television equipment, which would at the same time reunite the director with his former star Monica Vitti, with whom he had last worked on Red Desert (1964).
 After abandoning the idea of adapting Jean Cocteau's stage play La voix humaine, which had been previously filmed by Roberto Rossellini, Antonioni chose to adapt Cocteau's play L'Aigle à deux têtes instead.
 Although being critical of Cocteau (whom he once called "clever, fanciful, but limited"), and aware of the fact that he had been hired for a commissioned work, Antonioni was looking forward to experimenting with a new technical format.
 The film was shot on television equipment in 64 days, with Antonioni manipulating the images' colours during the post-production process, and later transferred to 35 mm film.
-The film's score consisted entirely of classical compositions by Richard Strauss, Johannes Brahms, and Arnold Schönberg.
+The film's score consisted entirely of classical compositions by Richard Strauss, Johannes Brahms, and Arnold Schoenberg.

 The Mystery of Oberwald premiered at the Venice Film Festival on 3 September 1980.
 It was screened the following year at the New York Film Festival on 30 September 1981.
 In Germany, co-producing country of the film, it aired on TV the first time in 1982, but never saw a theatrical release.